arrow

 Core Benefits of API Banking for Banks

 The Onbe survey shows that 74% of consumers prefer digital payment methods to traditional ones.
 At the same time, according to the FDIC, in 2021, 14.9% of all unbanked households used bank teller machines to access their accounts.
-But this number is decreasing because more people tend to check their bank accounts online or through their phones.
+However, this number is decreasing because more people tend to check their bank accounts online or through their phones.

 By digitizing services through API banking solutions, banks can better serve customers who live far from branches or prefer online banking.
 APIs for banks provide the following benefits: